Nathan-Crabtree/NHNAC-website/Setting Up Your Development Environment.md

 Save it and exit.

-* Step 4) Provide the SSH key file “id_rsa.pub” (or the custom name of your SSH key) to the Admin at zanechandy@gmail.com to have your SSH key processed and added to the GitHub repository.
+* Step 4) Provide the SSH key file “id_rsa.pub” (or the custom name of your SSH key) to admin at zanechandy@gmail.com to have your SSH key processed and added to the GitHub repository.

 *Note: Make sure the file has the “.pub” extension.*